statamic/v2-docs/content/pages/7.addons/2.classes/7.tasks/index.md

 * * * * * php /path/to/please schedule:run >> /dev/null 2>&1
 ```

-This Cron will call the Statamic/Laravel command scheduler every minute and run any tasks that you have scheduled and runs them if they're do, automatically.
+This Cron will call the Statamic/Laravel command scheduler every minute and run any tasks that you have scheduled and runs them if they're due, automatically.
 This single Chron entry is all it takes.

 ## Generating {#generating}